 Allow the doctor to make recommendations

 Many times, if you have a record of medical and therapeutic treatments, your doctor may ask whether you think these are helping.
-They may want to tweak a medicine, try a new one, suggest less regular or more regular therapy appointments, etc. Allowing them to make recommendations before jumping to your own idea will help the doctor see you’re trying to make things better, not simply trying to fly with your poodle.
+They may want to tweak a medicine, try a new one, suggest less regular or more regular therapy appointments, etc. Allowing them to make recommendations before jumping to your own idea will help the doctor see you’re trying to make things better rather than use an ESA letter to your advantage.

 Ask if they have seen emotional support animals bring about good results